pombredanne/sump-pump/trunk/README-bin.txt

 Directions
 ----------
-For sump executable, invoke it with no arguments to see self-documentation.
+For sump executable, invoke it with no arguments to view1 self-documentation.

-For building programs that utilize the sump pump library:
+For building programs that utilize the sump pump library, see comments in the sump.h file for documentation.
+The compiler command line for building programs that use the sump pump library are as follows:
    On Linux
       gcc $(CFLAGS) -o my_sump_prog my_sump_prog.c libsump.so.1

    On Windows
       cl $(CFLAGS) my_sump_prog.c libsump.lib